fmillion-mnsu/cs403-s23/week6/RESOURCES.md

 Sources to get you started (but please do seek out and use other sources as well!):

+## C# Tasks and Parallel

+We've looked at two ways to run multiple pieces of code at the same time.
+Now we'll see yet another way to accomplish it.
+C# has a `Parallel` class that lets us run multiple operations in...you guessed it...parallel!

+The advantage of the `Parallel` class is that we don't need to worry about tracking the completion.
+If we make a call to a method in the `Parallel` class, it will kick off the threads, wait for them to complete, and then the method will return.
+So we don't need to use a separate object such as a `CountdownEvent` to track the events and their completion.

+Here's the code:

+    internal class Program
+    {

+        static readonly List<int> Averages = new();
+        public static readonly object LockObject = new();

+        static void ThreadMethod()
+        {
+            Random rnd = new();
+            List<int> Randoms = Enumerable
+                .Range(0, 500000)
+                .Select(x => rnd.Next(0, int.MaxValue))
+                .ToList();
+            int avg = (int)Randoms.Average();

+            lock (LockObject)
+            {
+                Averages.Add(avg);
+            }

+        }
+        static void Main(string[] args)
+        {

+            DateTime startedTime = DateTime.UtcNow;

+            // number of threads
+            int threadCount = 1000;

+            Parallel.For(0, threadCount, i => ThreadMethod());

+            int max = Averages.Max();

+            Console.WriteLine($"Largest average: {max}");

+            TimeSpan timeTaken = DateTime.UtcNow - startedTime;

+            Console.WriteLine($"Time taken: {timeTaken.TotalMilliseconds/1000:0.##} seconds");
+        }
+    }

+The key statement in this code is the `Parallel.For` statement.
+The `For` statement accepts three parameters - the starting value for the `For` iteration, the ending value (exclusive), and a method to execute.
+The method is actually a *delegate*, a topic that we'll look at more in Week 7, but for now, it is sufficient to understand that it is a method that is being passed as a parameter to a method, similar to how we passed methods in LINQ.
+The `i` parameter is the value in the `For` loop - since we don't need it, we simply call the `ThreadMethod` inside the lambda function.

+What's nice about the `Parallel` class is that the .NET Framework can optimize how many threads are running and work to improve the performance.
+In the previous section, where we used a `ThreadPool`, my system ran the code in about 2.9 seconds.
+However, with `Parallel`, the code runs in only 2.1 seconds.
+This seems like a small improvement, but it is only 72% of the speed of the `ThreadPool` strategy!

+`Parallel` also offers a `ForEach` statement.
+This works similarly to `Parallel.For`, but it accepts an iterable and passes one item from that iterable into the method each time a thread is started.
+Using `Parallel.ForEach`, you can mutltithread bulk processing of items in a collection.

+In your presentation, please cover:

+Sources to get you started (but please do seek out and use other sources as well!):

 ## C# Concurrent Collections

+We'll take a brief break from working on our little multithreaded code example to talk about another aspect of threaded programming in C#.

-In a previous example, we used a `lock` statement to protect accesses to a `List`.
+In the code example we've been working with, we use a `lock` statement to protect accesses to a `List`.
 This is because, with multiple entities accessing the list, we could run into a situation where multiple threads are simultaneously trying to access the `List`.
 Since this is a rather common scenario, C# provides some classes that can alleviate the problem for us, by automatically wrapping calls that manipulate the collection in `lock` statements internally (i.e. you don't have to write `lock` blocks, because the class's own code includes them wherever the data in the collection is changed.)

 The `System.Collections.Concurrent` namespace includes a handful of generic collection types that support thread-safety:

-* `ConcurrentBag` - roughly the equivalent of a `List` - an unordered collection of jbects.
+* `ConcurrentBag` - roughly the equivalent of a `List` - an unordered collection of objects.
 * `ConcurrentDictionary` - equivalent of a `Dictionary`.
 * `ConcurrentStack` and `ConcurrentQueue` - implementations of a *LIFO* and *FIFO* list.
 A Stack accepts items and returns them in reverse order (imagine physically stacking objects vertically), and a FIFO accepts items and returns them in order (imagine an assembly line).